 In most professional and certain social situations, a handshake is just about the only appropriate form of physical contact.
 Your handshake is your calling card.
 People “read” your handshake and can instantly determine whether you should be treated as an equal, superior, or inferior.
 The best way to shake hands, for both women and men, is to be firm.
 Offer enough strength in your grip to show that you’re confident, but not so much as to make the other person feel uncomfortable.
 When you give a firm handshake, you’re sending the signal that should be treated with respect.

-For more on assertive communication, see my publications (click on titles or covers): "How to Communicate Effectively and Handle Difficult People," "Confident Communication for Female Professionals," and "Confident Communication for Introverts."
+For more on assertive communication, see my publications (click on titles): "How to Communicate Effectively and Handle Difficult People", "Confident Communication at the Workplace" and "Confident Communication for Introverts".

 4. Dealing with a Much Bigger and Taller Person